tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > ````

 ###### Basic (Positive)
-Can be recognised by having a positively charged tip of the side chain by having additional Hydrogen bonds.
+Can be recognised by having a positively charged tip of the side chain by having additional Hydrogen bonds.ttps://duckduckgo.com/?t=ffab&q=sparknotes&ia=web

 > [!example]
 > ````col